Dark Angel (American TV series): Casting and filming

 More than a thousand young actresses were considered for the part of Max.
 Cameron started reviewing audition tapes when the field had been narrowed down to twenty or thirty applicants.
 He was initially not impressed with Alba's audition tape, saying "she had her head down, she was reading out of the script ... she didn't present herself all that well.
 But there was something about the way she read the script that copped an attitude that I liked."
 Cameron continually reviewed the audition tapes but kept coming back to Alba's, eventually deciding that he needed to meet her.
 Alba was hired for the role before the script was written.
 Eglee said: "We had the benefit of being able to write a script kind of backward, we were writing for this actress, with her cadences and her rhythms and her sensibilities and her attitude and her slang."
 To train for the role, Alba spent a year doing martial arts and gymnastics and riding motorcycles.

 The two-hour premiere episode cost up to $10 million to produce, and Cameron reportedly "brought the pilot in on time and on budget".
 Subsequent episodes had a considerably smaller budget.
 Fox spent heavily on the promotional campaign for the premiere, paying for theatrical trailers, billboards, and guerilla marketing.
 Cameron took a "very basic view" of the show's chance of success, saying: "If it flies, it flies.
 If it doesn't, it doesn't ...
 If people connect with it, which I hope they will, fine.
 If we don't find an audience, we deserve to be off the air.
 It's that simple."
 Eglee admitted the series had been "routinely over budget" in the first season, and feared that this would be a factor in whether or not the show was renewed for a second season, though Cameron downplayed these concerns.

 Fox "just barely" renewed the series for a second season.
 The budget for episodes in season two was $1.3 million each.
 After the intended director of the final episode did not work out, Cameron decided to step in and fill the position.
 He did this partially for the experience but also to show the network the potential for a third season.
 It was his first experience directing a TV drama.

 The producers were initially told a third season had been approved, but two days later Fox informed them that the series had been canceled.

-Dark Angel was set in Seattle, and filmed in Vancouver, British Columbia at Lions Gate Studios.
+Dark Angel was set in Seattle, and filmed in Vancouver at Lions Gate Studios.
 Other filming locations included the Vancouver Art Gallery, as well as Buntzen Lake and Riverview Hospital, also in British Columbia.